7 types of drama in literature explained (with examples)

 In tragedy, the protagonist or hero is brought down by his/her flaws.
 Murders, pain, deaths, and insanity are among the most common ideas in tragedies.
 In tragic stories, the main character usually has some weakness or defect that causes their downfall.

-The aim of tragedy is to release of certain emotions from the audience.
+Tragedy aims to release certain emotions from the audience.
 It arouses sensations of pity and fear.
 Actors leave the theatre with an understanding of the ways of gods and men.

-The audience's catharsis comes through witnessing disastrous and moving changes in the fortunes of the protagonist.
+The audience's catharsis comes from witnessing disastrous and moving changes in the protagonist's fortunes.
 Examples are Hamlet, Oedipus Rex, Romeo and Juliet, and Julius Caesar.

 3. Tragicomedy

-Tragicomedy combines the features of tragedy and comedy, e.g., a play can have a sad plot and a happy ending or be serious, with some elements of humour emerging throughout the play.
+Tragicomedy combines the features of tragedy and comedy.
+For example, a play can have a sad plot and a happy ending, with some elements of humour emerging throughout the play.

 Read also